rramoscabral/MS-720---Training---Microsoft-Teams-Voice-Engineer/exam.md

 <br/>

-You can explore steps to get certified as an Teams Voice Engineer Expert and the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/m365-teams-voice-engineer-expert/)
+You can explore steps to get certified as an Teams Voice Engineer Expert and review the resources available to help you prepare [**here**](https://learn.microsoft.com/en-us/certifications/m365-teams-voice-engineer-expert/)

 The Microsoft Training and Certifications Guide is available [**here**](https://aka.ms/TrainingCertDeck).